A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-In this section, we provide a new taxonomy of existing DNN UQ methods based on the type of uncertainty sources each method can capture.
-As mentioned before, two main sources of uncertainty exist in the DNN predictions and for different domain applications, different sources may play a major role in affecting the model prediction.
-Thus it is vital to understand which type of uncertainty source each method can address.
-In general, we categorize existing works into three branches based on the uncertainty sources as Fig.~\ref{fig:taxonomy} shows: model uncertainty, data uncertainty, and the combination of the two.
-We briefly introduce each category as follows:
+In this section, we provide a new taxonomy (Fig.~\ref{fig:taxonomy}) of UQ methods for DNNs based on the type of uncertainty sources: model uncertainty, data uncertainty, and the combination of the two.
+We discuss the underlying intuitions of methods in each category and compare their pros and cons.

-\begin{itemize} \item Model uncertainty: In this category, the approaches consider the model uncertainty resulting from the parameters (BNN), architectures (ensemble methods), or sample density (Deep Gaussian process). \item Data uncertainty: The approaches in this category aim to account for the uncertainty from the inherent randomness or noise in the data.
-The general idea is to construct a distribution over the prediction.
-Those approaches are further split into deep discriminative models and deep generative models. \item The combination of model and data uncertainty: Many approaches aim to capture the total uncertainty in one framework, which is the combination of model and data uncertainty.
-The straightforward approach is to combine the approaches in data and model uncertainty and form a coherent framework, but introduces more computation and storage demand.
-Another framework called evidential deep learning overcomes the computational challenge with a single neural network model. \end{itemize}

-In the following, the main intuitions and approaches of the three types are presented and their main advantages and disadvantages are discussed.